openmc-dev/openmc/docs/source/methods/random_ray.rst

 throughout the simulation domain, after exiting the initial inactive "dead zone" portion of the ray, the rays are run for a user-specified distance.
 Typically, a choice of at least several times the length of the inactive "dead zone" is made so as to amortize the cost of the dead zone.
-E.g., if a dead zone of 30 cm is selected, then an active length of 300 cm might be selected so as to ensure the cost of the dead zone is below 10% of the overall runtime.
+For example, if a dead zone of 30 cm is selected, then an active length of 300 cm might be selected so that the cost of the dead zone is at most 10% of the overall runtime.

 --------------------
 Simplified Algorithm